-Only since 2012, with the adoption of techniques based on deep convolutional neural networks (DNN), has progress on face recognition accelerated.
-Facebook's DeepFace (2014) [32] and Google's FaceNet (2015) [29] achieve significant improvements over traditional approaches and yield near-human accuracy today.
+Only since 2012, with the adoption of techniques based on deep convolutional neural networks (DNNs), has progress on face recognition accelerated.
+Facebook's DeepFace (2014) [50] and Google's FaceNet (2015) [46] achieve significant improvements over traditional approaches and yield near-human accuracy today.
 Unfortunately, these DNN-based systems are trained with private datasets containing millions of proprietary images from social media products.
-These datasets are one to two orders of magnitude larger than publicly-available datasets of labeled human faces.
+These datasets are one to two orders of magnitude larger than publicly available datasets of labeled human faces.
 Further, the face recognition implementations are not directly accessible to the public.
 Hence, we have been forced to develop our own DNN-based face recognition system as described in the next section.

-3 OpenFace
+3 OPENFACE

 Humans are exquisitely accurate and fast in recognizing the faces of other humans.
 In a typical workday involving encounters with hundreds of individuals, we may not make a single mistake in face recognition.
 We can also learn new faces from very brief encounters.
-Ramon et al. [26] found that it takes a normal human about 370 ms to recognize a face as familiar, and around 620 ms to realize a face is unfamiliar.
-For full recognition of the identity of a face, Kampf et al. [17] found that normal humans take about 1000 ms. OpenFace is inspired by human accuracy and speed, and approaches the state-ofart accuracy of DeepFace and FaceNet.
+Ramon et al. [42] found that it takes a normal human about 370ms to recognize a face as familiar, and around 620ms to realize a face is unfamiliar.
+For full recognition of the identity of a face, Kampf et al. [32] found that normal humans take about 1,000ms.
+OpenFace is inspired by human accuracy and speed and approaches the state-of-the-art accuracy of DeepFace and FaceNet.